n-roemheld/book-poster/README.md

 You can try to change which books are used by adding sorting commands, like '&sort=author', to the end of the RSS URL.
 The time interval chosen for the poster does not influence which 100 books are available.

-The settings and parameters for the poster are currently scattered in the poster_cofig.py and layout_generator.py files.
-I am currently working on a better solution.
+The settings and parameters for the poster are located in the poster_cofig.py file.

 Note: This was only tested with Python 3.12 yet.
 Compatibility with earlier Python versions is not guaranteed.
+Required modules: feedparser, PIL, numpy